Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Scenes/CreateTerrainSurfaceFromLocalRaster/README.md

 ## How it works

 1. Create a `Scene` and add it to a `SceneView`.
-2. Create a `RasterElevationSource` with a list of raster file paths.
+2. Create a `RasterElevationSource` with a list of local raster file paths, in this case a single .dt2 file
-3. Add this source to the scene's base surface: `Scene.BaseSurface.ElevationSources.Add(rasterElevationSource)`.
+3. Add this source to the scene's base surface: `Scene.BaseSurface.ElevationSources.append(rasterElevationSource)`.

 ## Additional information